-- The Secretary will present to all Members and Affiliates a complete agenda no later than four weeks prior to the date of the Annual General Meeting, a complete agenda.
+- The Secretary will present to all Members and Affiliates a complete agenda no later than four weeks prior to the date of the Annual General Meeting.

-- No business shall be transacted at any Annual General Meeting unless a Quorum is present.
+- No business shall be transacted at any General Meeting unless a Quorum is present.

 - Representatives participating in an Annual General Meeting in person, by proxy or through such electronic forums as the Board approves will be considered present, hold their allocated voting rights and count towards a Quorum.

 - The Alliance may engage an Executive Director who shall be empowered to run the day-to-day business of the Alliance and shall report to the President of the Alliance, or such other Board Director as the President may nominate.

 - The Executive Director shall be elected by a Super-Majority vote of the Board, serves at the pleasure of the Board, and is subject to annual reviews by the Board.
 The Board is responsible for setting the amount of remuneration for the position, if any, and such other terms and conditions of employment as it sees fit and are legally required.

 - The Executive Director is an ex-parte member of the board with no vote and may be excused from any meeting at the discretion of the Board.